carbon-language/carbon-lang/llvm/docs/ProgrammersManual.rst

 are reasonably small, a ``SmallSet<Type, N>`` is a good choice.
 This set has space for N elements in place (thus, if the set is dynamically smaller than N, no malloc traffic is required) and accesses them with a simple linear search.
-When the set grows beyond 'N' elements, it allocates a more expensive representation that guarantees efficient access (for most types, it falls back to std::set, but for pointers it uses something far better, :ref:`SmallPtrSet
+When the set grows beyond N elements, it allocates a more expensive representation that guarantees efficient access (for most types, it falls back to :ref:`std::set <dss_set>`, but for pointers it uses something far better, :ref:`SmallPtrSet <dss_smallptrset>`.
-<dss_smallptrset>`.

 The magic of this class is that it handles small sets extremely efficiently, but gracefully handles extremely large sets without loss of efficiency.
 The